Inference of multi-channel r-process element enrichment in the Milky Way using binary neutron star merger observations: Binary neutron star r-process production rate and yield

 \item\textit{Neutron star equation of state:} The amount of ejecta produced by a BNS merger depends sensitively on the neutron star EOS.
 Although the high-density EOS is still uncertain, astronomical observations and recent developments based on chiral effective field theory and many-body perturbation theory in nuclear theory (e.g., \citealt{drischler_how_2020}) have started to constrain and quantify the uncertainties. \citet{2021PhRvD.104f3003L} conditioned a phenomenological Gaussian process model for the EOS on X-ray, radio, and GW observations of neutron stars to provide a set of posterior EOS samples and corresponding neutron star mass-radius relations.
 For every merger rate sample, we randomly pick a mass-radius relation sample from this set to map from neutron star component masses $(m_1,m_2)$ to radii $(R_1,R_2)$.

 \item\textit{Ejecta mass estimate:} We estimate ejecta mass per event, $m_{\rm ej}$, following the approach in ~\citet{2021ApJ...920L...3C}:

 where $m_{\rm{dyn}}$ represents the mass of the dynamical ejecta, and $m_{\rm{disk}}$ the mass of the disk formed in the postmerger phase.
 In order to estimate $m_{\rm{dyn}}$ and $m_{\rm{disk}}$, we use analytical fits to numerical simulations in~\citet{dyn}---specifically, their Eq.~(6) for the dynamical ejecta and Eq.~(4) for the disk---which depend on the mass and radius of the component neutron stars.
 The coefficient $\alpha_{\rm{dyn}}$ is a scaling factor which is randomly sampled between $[0.5,1.5]$ to account for an uncertainty of 50\% in the knowledge of $m_{\rm{dyn}}$.
-The fraction $f_{\rm{loss}}$ of mass ejected from the disk is randomly sampled between $[0.15,1]$ to account for its uncertainty.
+The fraction $f_{\rm{loss}}$ of mass ejected from the disk is randomly sampled between $[0.15,1]$ to account for its uncertainty. {Both of these uncertainties are taken from the variations in existing numerical simulations of neutron-star mergers~\citep{2021ApJ...920L...3C}.} \end{itemize}